Fraud Blocker

 • Shifting weight inside the truck

-Proper packing reduces the risk of breakage and protects valuable and sentimental belongings.
+Proper packing reduces the risk of breakage and protects valuable belongings.

 Step 1: Gather the Right Packing Supplies